manu268/doctest/docs/source/index.rst

-.. doctest documentation master file, created by sphinx-quickstart on Sat Apr  1 13:22:25 2017.
+.. doctest documentation master file, created by sphinx-quickstart on Sat Apr  1 17:53:30 2017.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Documentation Documents
+Welcome to doctest's documentation!
 ===================================

 .. toctree::